A traditional Scottish Shortbread recipe that is very easy to make.

 - Pinch of salt (optional)

 How to Make Scottish Shortbread

 - Rub the butter into the flour and sugar.
 Add salt to taste (optional).

 - Knead to a very smooth dough - this should take about 10 minutes (chill the dough in the fridge if it becomes warm and sticky during kneading).

 - Press the dough into a greased 18 cm (7 inch) round cake tin.

-- Prick surface with a fork
+- Prick the surface all over with a fork.

 - Bake in oven at 170°C (325°F / Gas Mark 3) for 35-40 minutes, until a light golden brown.
 Do not over cook.

 - Leave in the tin for 5 minutes before turning out on to a cooling tray.

 - Sprinkle liberally with castor sugar.